opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c_advanced.md

 You can use the [fpGetExtractInfo](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#kv_xtract_functions/_KV_XTRACT_funct_fpGetExtractInfo.htm) function to retrieve the KVSubFileExtractInfo structure associated with the subfile, and the [fpGetExtractStatus()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#kv_xtract_functions/_KV_XTRACT_funct_fpGetExtractStatus.htm) function to return more information about any errors encountered when using the sub file stream.

-When parsing this stream back into the KeyView Filter interface, it must be on a different context to the one that started the Extract session.
-Because initializing a new context can incur a performance cost, this should be done once, and then this context can be reused for each sub file.
+When you parse this stream back into the KeyView Filter interface, it must be on a different context to the one that started the Extract session.
+Because initializing a new context can incur a performance cost, we recommend that you do this once, and then reuse this context for each sub file.

 ## Security

-This section outlines some security best practices you may wish to consider when using KeyView.
+This section outlines some security best practices to consider when using KeyView.

 ### DLL pre-loading attacks

-The examples in the C programming tutorial assume that your application executable will be located in the same directory as `kvfilter.dll` / `kvfilter.so` and the other KeyView binaries.
-If kvfilter is not present for some reason, the Operating System will search various other locations for it.
+The examples in the C programming tutorial assume that your application executable is located in the same directory as `kvfilter.dll` / `kvfilter.so` and the other KeyView binaries.
+If kvfilter is not present for some reason, the Operating System searches various other locations for it.
 This can be convenient during development but:

-* Could lead to DLL pre-loading attacks if an attacker is able to place a malicious binary in one of the locations searched.
+* it can lead to DLL pre-loading attacks if an attacker is able to place a malicious binary in one of the locations searched.
-* Could lead to unexpected results if a different version of KeyView is present in one of the locations searched.
+* it can lead to unexpected results if a different version of KeyView is present in one of the locations searched.

 #### Embedding a manifest on Windows

-On Windows you may wish to consider mitigating against this threat by embedding a manifest in your executable so that Windows will only search for `kvfilter.dll` in its expected location.
+On Windows you can mitigate against this threat by embedding a manifest in your executable so that Windows will only search for `kvfilter.dll` in its expected location.
 For example:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>